divio/divio-cloud-docs/reference/key-addons.rst

 ``aldryn-sso`` (Divio Cloud single-sign-on)
 -------------------------------------------

-The Divio Cloud SSO (single-sign-on) system provides a convenient way to authenticate users for Divio Cloud projects without needing to log in again, as long as they have logged into the Divio Cloud Control Panel.
+The Divio Cloud SSO (single-sign-on) system provides a convenient way to authenticate users for Divio Cloud projects (whether locally, or on the Test or Live servers) without needing to log in again, as long as they have logged into the Divio Cloud Control Panel.

 This includes making it possible for users working on projects locally to log in locally with a single click, as they have already been authenticated.